KSheridan86/project-3-heart-of-darkness/README.md

 --------------------------
   Given the time I would like to rework the story and make it much bigger.
   Extra narrative, more games, possibly a black jack game.
-  I would very much like to have the background image change as the user progress' through the story, from jungle scene to boat to saloon to plantation among others.
+  I would very much like to have the background image change as the user progresses through the story, from jungle scene to boat to saloon to plantation among others.
   This is beyond my abilities at the moment and not needed for this project.